Welcome to the Alliance for Evidence Blog.

 Follow this blog to get the latest thinking from the Alliance team.

-If you are interested in promoting useful evidence in decision making across social policy, would like to connect to a global community of individuals and organisations from a range of sectors and backgrounds, whilst gaining access to stimulating debate, publications and events, then you should join the Alliance for Useful Evidence.
+If you are interested in promoting useful evidence in decision making across social policy, you can join the Alliance for Useful Evidence here.

 Membership is free and open to any individual or organisation.

 A new paper, published today by the Alliance for Useful Evidence, looks at how local authorities and their partners are using evidence to develop strategy, prioritise spending and redesign services.13.05.2013